SAfsehEhsani/AI-Search_Engine/README.md

-# Morphic
+# AI Search Engine By Syed Afseh Ehsani

-An AI-powered search engine with a generative UI.
+An AI-powered search engine with a generative UI

 ![capture](/public/screenshot-2025-01-31.png)